Former London Marathon winner Wanjiru denies wrongdoing after provisional ban

 Wilson Kipsang, the former marathon world record holder and bronze medallist at the 2012 Olympics, was provisionally banned in January for whereabouts failures and tampering with samples.

-Reporting by Omar Mohammed; Editing by Ken Ferris
+Reporting by Omar Mohammed; Additional reporting by Mitch Phillips and Rohith Nair; Editing by Ken Ferris